-The combination of Perifery and NEBULA solves these problems by providing a fast performant in facility scale-out cluster that can tier objects (based on administrator defined policies) to public cloud (a cloud cache in effect), the tiered objects can be replaced by a zero-byte stub.
+The combination of Perifery and NEBULA solves these problems by providing a fast performant in facility scale-out cluster that can tier objects (based on administrator-defined policies) to public cloud (a cloud cache in effect), the tiered objects can be replaced by a zero-byte stub.
 This frees up local capacity on the cluster for more current projects.
 Active data is therefore secured on the cluster for fast local access, and any stubbed objects are retrieved from the cloud as they are requested by S3 applications.
 This hybrid approach provides the best of both worlds, scalable high performance in facility storage and limitless cloud capacity.

-This hybrid solution can also be used for more traditional backup and disaster recovery usage models, in which content written to specific buckets within Perifery are automatically replicated to a corresponding bucket in NEBULA.
+This hybrid solution can also be used for more traditional backup and disaster recovery usage models, in which content written to specific buckets within Perifery is automatically replicated to a corresponding bucket in NEBULA.
 These bucket(s) can also be replicated between NEBULA storage nodes to further enhance data durability, or for sharing data across geographically dispersed groups.

 How can Symply Perifery and Nebula Bridge help with Hybrid workflows?

 Do you need to free up space on primary storage systems?
-However, you also want to avoid downtime, disruption, and ensure that data is secured on a highly scalable and durable in facility storage appliance, then Perifery with embedded Nebula Bridge is the answer.
+However, you also want to avoid downtime, disruption, and ensure that data is secured on a highly scalable and durable in-facility storage appliance, then Perifery with embedded Nebula Bridge is the answer.

 File server extension with Nebula Bridge enables organizations to infinitely scale storage on-the-fly and keep all data accessible to users and legacy applications with no change to workflow.
-Bridge lets users seamlessly extend their primary storage (NTFS, ReFS or SMB/NFS shares) into Perifery, providing a single, performant and massively scalable workspace, with no interruption to workflow.
+Bridge lets users seamlessly extend their primary storage (NTFS, ReFS or SMB/NFS shares) into Perifery, providing a single, performant, and massively scalable workspace, with no interruption to workflow.
 Content transparently migrated to Perifery maintains its native format, Active Directory permission and file permissions, so you maintain control over user access.

 Nebula Bridge is a kernel-level software-only file system filter native to Windows, file server extension is achieved without additional hardware, vendor lock, or tamper points, and is transparent to users and applications.
 Bridge blends in facility primary disk with Perifery, into a seamless, single namespace.
 Partial restore makes it fast and easy to retrieve only the needed portion of a file, not the complete file.

-The solution also Includes intelligent malware protection that prevents corrupted files from being replicated to Perifery so backups, DR and archives are not compromised by ransomware or malware.
+The solution also Includes intelligent malware protection that prevents corrupted files from being replicated to Perifery so backups, DR, and archives are not compromised by ransomware or malware.